 Northwest Art Center

 Minot State University is home to two art galleries managed by the Northwest Art Center.
-The Northwest Art Center is best known for its diverse exhibitions of contemporary and traditional art by local, regional, national, and international artists.
+Best known for its diverse contemporary and traditional art, The Northwest Art Center hosts exhibitions by local, regional, national, and international artists.

 The Center's galleries, the Library Gallery and Hartnett Hall Gallery, are located on Minot State University's Campus along 11th Avenue Northwest.

-62 Doors was started by a small group of artists in the summer of 2005.
-The walls that define the studios consist of doors salvaged from an old barn and also from the top floor of the Artmain building.
-These walls are where the name "62 Doors Gallery and Studios" originated.
+62 Doors Gallery and Studios was started by a small group of artists in the summer of 2005.
+The walls that divide the studios consist of doors salvaged from an old barn and the top floor of the Artmain building.
 62 Doors has 9 individual studio spaces, a printmaking studio, a gallery, and a commons area with a kitchen and living room.
 Studio renters work in a collaborative effort to put together gallery exhibitions with receptions that are open to the public.

 The Lillian & Coleman Taube Museum of Art

-The Lillian & Coleman Taube Museum of Art encourages affiliation with various community arts groups, such as the Minot Area Council of the Arts, the North Dakota Art Gallery Association, and the Mouse River Players, to strengthen the arts in our region.
-We provide opportunities for the community to learn about all forms of the visual arts through our varied exhibits.
+The Lillian & Coleman Taube Museum of Art encourages affiliation with various community arts groups, such as the Minot Area Council of the Arts, the North Dakota Art Gallery Association, and the Mouse River Players, to strengthen the arts in the region.
+It provides opportunities for the community to learn about all forms of the visual arts through varied exhibits.
 The Lillian and Coleman Taube Museum of Art is open to the public 12 months of the year, five days a week.